 Yet the industry’s chronic ailments of access and affordability are likely to get worse before they get better as healthcare organizations are forced to make hard choices to offset expected revenue losses in the near term while also making strategic capital investments.

-In this perspective, we focus on how healthcare providers can drive meaningful change through strategic, human-centered, and digitally forward approaches.
+In this perspective, we focus on how healthcare providers can drive meaningful change.

 In the work ahead, we believe health systems should orient around the following domains: